Policy and Procedure Name:

 Rule policy and procedure.

-information is discovered prior to expiration of the initial appeal as long as
+correct employer information is discovered prior to expiration of the initial

-If claim dismissal is appropriate, claims services staff must:
+claim dismissal is appropriate, Claims Services staff must:

-Update all ICD codes in the claims management system to dismissed before
+all ICD codes in the claims management system to “Dismissed” before the Miscellaneous

 b.
 Issue